 We are currently recruiting exceptional graduates who show a demonstrable passion for pursuing a career in teaching.
-We offer two routes into teaching training: School direct with The Pilgrim Partnership as the training provider and School Direct (salaried) with the University of Hertfordshire.
+We offer two routes into teaching training: School direct with SAF Pilgrim Partnership as the training provider and School Direct (salaried) with the University of Hertfordshire.
 The training is structured on a blended learning model comprised of subject lectures, Masters Lectures, context-based learning and school placements (in our Alliance schools).

 Why train with us?

 Teaching Schools are identified as having a key role in ensuring trainee teachers see and learn from truly outstanding practice.
 The West Hertfordshire Teaching Schools Partnership is committed to training our next generation of outstanding teachers.
 Led by two outstanding academies in Hertfordshire, we are supported by an alliance of over 70 Primary and Secondary schools, many of which are Ofsted-rated good and outstanding.